 Cameroonian citizens rarely benefit from this industrial scale logging as profits go primarily to foreign companies.
 Moreover, a network of logging roads has made the forests vulnerable to commercial hunters who are slaughtering chimpanzees and gorillas for their meat on an unprecedented scale.
 Ironically, the so-called "Bushmeat" trade is driving primates and other species to extinction at the very time that scientists have pinpointed the origin of the HIV virus to chimpanzees in the region.
 Scientists believe that the agent for treatment and cures may be found by studying this endangered species.
 This ecosystem is also home to the prunus africanus tree, the bark of which contains a compound used to treat prostate cancer.
 This compound cannot currently be synthesized and government policy encourages locals to cut the trees down for their bark rather than harvesting it sustainably.

-Concerned about immediate and longer-term threats to the region, Nguiffo is at the forefront of an international effort to ensure that the proposed 1050-kilometer (880 of which are in Cameroon) Chad/Cameroon oil pipeline project will not bring about large-scale social dislocation, habitat destruction and marine pollution.
-He is an elected member of the board of the Forest Stewardship Council, an international organization that brings together environmentalists and logging companies in order to promote standards for environmentally safer logging practices.
-He has also participated in CEO's Process - a World Bank initiative to bring the CEOs of logging companies, conservation organizations and representatives from developing countries together.
-The sole representative from Africa, Nguiffo speaks out for the rights of communities in tropical rainforest regions.
-Nguiffo is also a member of the Environmental Law Alliance Worldwide (E-LAW), a network of environmental lawyers from 50 countries.
+Concerned about immediate and longer-term threats to the region, Nguiffo stood at the forefront of an international effort to ensure that the proposed 1050-kilometer (880 of which are in Cameroon) Chad/Cameroon oil pipeline project will not bring about large-scale social dislocation, habitat destruction and marine pollution.
+He served as an elected member of the board of the Forest Stewardship Council, an international organization that brings together environmentalists and logging companies in order to promote standards for environmentally safer logging practices.
+He has also participated in a World Bank initiative to bring the CEOs of logging companies, conservation organizations and representatives from developing countries together.
+The sole representative from Africa, Nguiffo spoke out for the rights of communities in tropical rainforest regions.
+Nguiffo is also a member of Environmental Law Alliance Worldwide (E-LAW), a network of environmental lawyers from 50 countries.

 Watch in high resolution on YouTube.